 Can Sudden Divorce Syndrome Impact You Both Emotionally And Legally?
 What You Need To Know

 Sudden Divorce Syndrome (SDS) refers to a situation that occurs, most often in a man’s life, where his spouse, without any signs, wants a divorce.
-Perhaps the most publicized SDS (Sudden Divorce Syndrome) case involves Mr. Martin Paul, who told his story in a recent MSN living article.
+Perhaps the most publicized SDS (Sudden Divorce Syndrome) case involves Mr. Martin Paul.
 Mr. Paul discusses how he was nearing retirement, wasn’t having any ill feelings towards his wife, and had even been planning numerous vacation and relaxation events for himself and his wife together.
 Unbeknownst to Mr. Paul, his wife had other plans.
 She blindsided him when she announced that she wanted a divorce.
 Following the completion of the divorce Mr. Paul was devastated.
 He was unable to cope with the loss of his family and the accusations his wife threw his way.
 He overdosed multiple times but each time was able to dial 911 in time.
 Mr. Paul now lives overwhelmed with the memories of his past life and now considers himself a “broken man.”

 Martin still loves his wife and was completely unaware of her desires for a divorce.
 This quick onset of divorce is referred to as “sudden divorce syndrome” and while you won’t find it on any official psychiatric disorder list, it does occur in real life, illustrated by Martin Paul and by many clients whom I have represented over the years.